-Dr. Keith Morgen, Regional Director, is a tenured Professor of Counseling and Director of the Graduate Counseling Programs (including the M.A.
+Dr. Keith Morgen, President, is a tenured Professor of Counseling and Director of the Graduate Counseling Programs (including the M.A.
 Clinical Counseling – Addictions Track Program) at Centenary University Hackettstown, Warren County NJ), where he is a prior recipient of the Distinguished Teaching Award.
 Dr. Morgen is the author of over 40 scholarly articles and book chapters in the areas of trauma, older adult mental health care, prison-based mental health/addiction issues, and co-occurring substance use and mental health disorders.
 Dr. Morgen is the author of the book Substance Use Disorders and Addictions (Sage) which is scheduled for a 2nd edition release in 2024.
 Dr. Morgen is also the co-author of the book Aging Behind Prison Walls: Studies in Trauma and Resilience (Columbia University Press) which was the 2022 recipient of the Society for Social Work and Research Book Award.
 Dr. Morgen is a former President of the International Association of Addictions and Offender Counselors (a division of the American Counseling Association) and currently serves on the NAADAC practice standards sub-committee focused on older adult substance use disorders care.
-Dr. Morgen is a Licensed Professional Counselor (New Jersey), Approved Clinical Supervisor, and operates a counseling practice with clients diagnosed with substance use and mental health disorders as well as trauma, anxiety, and mood disorders. nnjnorthjersey1@gmail.com
+Dr. Morgen is a Licensed Professional Counselor (New Jersey), Approved Clinical Supervisor, and operates a counseling practice with clients diagnosed with substance use and mental health disorders as well as trauma, anxiety, and mood disorders. presidentnjapa@gmail.com

 Sandy Gibson, PhD, LCSW, LCADC, Advocacy Committee Chair, is a Professor with The College of New Jersey.
 She received her masters and PhD from the University of Maryland with a specialization in addictions.
 She worked as an addiction counselor for six year in Alexandria, Virginia before completing her PhD in social work and becoming a Study Director at a research institute at Temple University for seven years.
 There she developed and evaluated addiction prevention and treatment programming, including a Center for Substance Abuse Prevention model program Across Ages.